tunaiku/amar-ui-web/README.md

 # Amar UI Web

 Amar UI for Web (or simply Amar UI Web) is a CSS library built in Sass/SCSS that follows **Amar Design System** as its primary foundation.
-Amar UI Web primarily aims to enhance the UI/X workflow of web projects and applications within Amar Bank.
+Amar UI Web primarily aims to enhance the UI/X developemnt workflow of web projects and applications within Amar Bank.

 ## Installation